-(1) Includes termination of the employee's employment by the company or its successor without "cause" and termination by the employee for "good reason."

-(2) The amounts shown in this column are equal to six months of the named executive officer's base salary as of December 31, 2012.

-(3) The amounts shown in this column are equal to the cost of covering the named executive officer and his or her eligible dependents under our benefit plans for a period of six months, assuming that such coverage is timely elected under COBRA for U.S.-based named executive officers.

-- (4) Value represents the gain the named executive officer would receive, calculated as the difference between our closing stock price on December 31, 2012 and the exercise price of all unvested in-the-money options held by such named executive officer as of December 31, 2012.
-The closing stock price of our common stock on December 31, 2012, as reported on the NASDAQ Stock Market, was \$14.31 per share. - (5) Singapore Dollars (SGD) converted to US Dollars (USD) at a rate of 1 SGD to 0.8191 USD, the average conversion rate for the period beginning December 1, 2012 to December 31, 2012.
+- (1) Includes termination of the employee's employment by the company or its successor without "cause" and termination by the employee for "good reason." - (2) The amounts shown in this column are equal to six months of the named executive officer's base salary as of December 31, 2013. - (3) The amounts shown in this column are equal to the cost of covering the named executive officer and his or her eligible dependents under our benefit plans for a period of six months, assuming that such coverage is timely elected under COBRA for U.S.-based named executive officers. - (4) Value represents the gain the named executive officer would receive, calculated as the difference between our closing stock price on December 31, 2013 and the exercise price of all unvested in-the-money options held by such named executive officer as of December 31, 2013.
+The closing stock price of our common stock on December 31, 2013, as reported on the NASDAQ Stock Market, was \$38.28 per share. - (5) Based on conversion of Singapore Dollars (SGD) to US Dollars (USD) at a rate of 1 SGD to 0.794 USD, the average conversion rate for the period beginning December 1, 2013 to December 31, 2013.